-This bill would provide that "technology" (as defined) shall not preclude a worker providing direct patient care from exercising independent clinical judgment regarding patient care or acting as a patient advocate.
+This bill would provide that "technology" (as defined) shall not preclude a worker providing direct patient care from exercising independent clinical judgment regarding patient care or from acting as a patient advocate.
 It would also prohibit employer retaliation against patient care workers who request to override health information technology and clinical practice guidelines and allow employees to file a complaint with the Labor Commissioner.

 It would also require employers to notify all workers who provide direct patient care (and their union representatives, if applicable) before implementing new information technology that may materially affect the workers or their patients and require employers to provide adequate training on such new technology.
 General acute care hospitals would also be required to allow workers providing direct patient care to provide input in the implementation process for new technology impacting patient care delivery.
-It would also specify that its provisions do not allow the override of any physician orders.